ares-emulator/ares/bezel/koko-aio/docs-ng.md

     WARP X, WARP Y:
         control how much the display is curved along its axes.

+**Corners/Edges:**<br>

-    Corner radius, Corner sharpness:
+    Corner radius, Edge sharpness:
-        Control the "smoothness" of the display corners.
+        Control the "smoothness" of the display edges.
-    Cut curvature ears;
-        If you see weird image repetition try this.

 **Bezel:**<br>
     Draws a monitor frame with simulated reflections from the game content.<br>